 (2) This section applies to releases made after the coming into operation of this Act.

-44. Power to person to convey property to himself, etc.
+44. Power to person to convey property to himself etc.

 A person may convey property to himself or to himself and another person or persons.